 Aby Warburg 1866-1929

-In 1913 Warburg was joined by Fritz Saxl (1890-1948) who, in 1921, turned the library into a research institute.
-The further development of the Institute, especially after Warburg's death in 1929, was guided by Saxl, whose interests ranged over the history of art and religion, from the study of Mithraic monuments and astrological manuscripts to Rembrandt and Velázquez.
-Like Warburg, Saxl taught at the University of Hamburg where Erwin Panofsky and Ernst Cassirer, were his colleagues.
+Warburg also acquired a growing staff.
+Fritz Saxl (1890-1948) had joined Warburg in 1913 and it was he who deserves most credit for turning the library into a research institute in the early 1920s while Warburg was recovering from a psychosis triggered by World War I. Like Warburg, Saxl also taught at the University of Hamburg, where Erwin Panofsky and Ernst Cassirer were his colleagues.
 The publications which appeared under his editorship show how large was the circle of scholars whom he attracted and who helped to shape the Institute's outlook and traditions.

 The Emblem of the Warburg Institute